digital-asset/daml/triggers/simulations/overview.rst

 This layered or compositional approach is the basis for understanding how complex trigger processes may be defined from simpler pieces of code.

 As many trigger instances can be defined from a single piece of trigger Daml code, primitive trigger processes are implemented using a `factory pattern <https://en.wikipedia.org/wiki/Factory_method_pattern>`_.
-Typically an instance of a trigger factory is first declared and then trigger instances (as Akka typed actors with type ``Behavior[TriggerProcess.Message]``) may then be created from that factory.
+Typically an instance of a trigger factory is first declared and then trigger instances (as Pekko typed actors with type ``Behavior[TriggerProcess.Message]``) may then be created from that factory.

 When creating a trigger instance, we need to declare the starting state for the trigger's internal ACS.
 For example, we could define a ``Cats:breedingTrigger`` trigger factory using: